martin-sicho/genui-gui/README.md

 a GUI to the [GenUI REST API web services](https://github.com/martin-sicho/genui/).
 It is based on [Vibe](https://github.com/NiceDash/Vibe) (v1.0.2),
 a neat [React.js](https://reactjs.org/) dashboard built with [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
+You can see it in action by deploying the [GenUI Docker Images](https://martin-sicho.github.io/genui/docs/usage/install/docker.html).

 ## Quick Start